s-a-mcdonnell/L-Star-Implementation/README.md

 When `run_l_star.py` is run, the learned DFA is written to `learned_dfa.txt` and printed to terminal along with the tree T that represents how it was stored internally as the algorithm ran.

 Required Python libraries are listed in `requirements.txt`.

+Created by Skyler McDonnell (@s-a-mcdonnell) and Allison Klingler (@amklinglerr) in Professor Scott Alfeld's lab as part of the Amherst College Summer Science Undergraduate Research Fellowship (SURF) 2024.